bob-el-bot/BobTheBot/README.md

 ### 👤 Profile Commands
 - `/profile display [user]` Displays the specified user's profile.
+- `/profile confessions-toggle [open]` Configure if you want to receive messages sent with `/confess`.
 - `/profile set-color [color]` Sets your profile color.
 - `/profile badge-info [badge]` Shows how to unlock the given badge.